rauhs/klang/README.md

 # Klang - A Clojurescript logging libary/viewer

 This library offers a simple logging interface in clojurescript for usage in the browser.
+Note: You can also use this to send your server logs to a browser window for easier inspection.
+So you backend folks might also be interested in this.
 It allows for powerful (user defined) log filtering and syntax highlighting for clojure data structures:

 ![Example](https://github.com/rauhs/klang/blob/master/docs/img/example.png)